Thursday, September 20, 2018

 Cross-posted to Cognition and Evolution.

-Imagine that in some distant, cloudy mountain hideaway there is a city of evil Gandhis - or just unempathic monks - who spend all their waking hours meditating.
+Imagine that in some distant, cloudy mountain hideaway there is a city of evil Gandhis - or just unempathic but highly disciplined monks - who spend all their waking hours meditating.
 As a result of the self-control they've created in this manner, their executive function is superhuman - after all, extensive meditation builds not just cognitive discipline but EEG-measurable physical changes in the brain.
-When finally you scale the last soaring frozen wall and scramble over the edge onto the floor of their lookout points, you have finally arrived in this storied, isolated monastery-city.
+Most dismiss this place as myth, but you come to believe it's real and that it still exists today.
+You follow the clues across blazing deserts and fetid swamps, and when finally you scale the last soaring frozen wall and scramble over the edge onto the floor of their lookout points, you have finally arrived in this storied, isolated monastery-city, a place of serene and severe carved granite with a glowing fire roaring in the center of the great terrace.
 You are greeted by intellects vast, cool, and unsympathetic, studying you from their great central plaza with piercing eyes.
 You find that you are the first visitor from your country.
 Suddenly a horrific pain erupts from the back of your neck, and you turn to see one of the monks withdrawing a red hot brand that he has just poked you with.

 Obviously you demand to know why you deserved that.
 As they are merely dispassionately interested in collecting knowledge, this one calmly explains that they would like to see if your skin burns in the same way theirs does.
 You turn to see several more of them calmly approaching you with various glowing metal rods; behind them, in the fire at the center of the plaza, someone is handing out even more.
 You tell them to stop, but they ignore you.
 Finally, you turn to the closest one approaching you, and punch him in the face.
 Your punch lays him flat out and as he falls his metal rod clangs to the ground.